 While the name “PureVPN” may lead you to believe that this is a brass-tacks VPN service and nothing else, there’s actually a lot to like about PureVPN.

-First and foremost, it features a truly great amount of platforms and protocols.
+First and foremost, this VPN features a truly great amount of platforms and protocols.
 Pretty much every big OS and VPN protocol has made the list, including PureVPN’s own Stealth protocol which, according to them, may be the most secure out there.
-This isn’t a very easily testable claim, but even if Stealth weren’t as good as claimed you’d still have a variety of great options to choose from, like OpenVPN and IKEv2.
+This isn’t a very easily testable claim, but even if Stealth weren’t as good as claimed you’d still have a variety of great VPN options to choose from, like OpenVPN and IKEv2.

 Secondly, it supports pretty much every payment method under the sun.
 Thanks to the implementation of PaymentWall and CoinPayments, PureVPN can be bought and paid for with a staggering variety of currencies and cryptocurrencies.